solaritygh/blog/views/posts/welcome.md

 date: '14/5/2024'
 ---

 Welcome to my blog!
-I've made this space for a couple of posts in a "series" called "Decompiling GoGuardian"
+I've made this space for my posts about exploiting school computers.